Announcements

 New 2026-27 Loan Changes from the One Big Beautiful Bill Act (OBBBA)

 The One Big Beautiful Bill Act (OBBBA) law includes significant changes to federal student loans, borrowing limits, and repayment options.
-Many of these provisions require additional federal regulations before they can be fully implemented.
-The U.S. Department of Education is currently completing that process through negotiated rulemaking.
 The information below is subject to change.

 - Deferment options reduced